 If your unit has turned yellow, open up the battery cover and look inside the battery compartment.
 That is/should be the original color your trusted little unit had when it came out of the box.

-Some years ago, vintage console enthusiasts (Macintosh, Amiga, IBM, etc.), scientists and fan communities joined forces into researching what causes the yellowing effect and how to reverse it.
-They eventually found out that Hydrogen Peroxide and an activator called tetra acetyl ethylene diamine (or TAED), did the trick.
+Some years ago, vintage console enthusiasts (Macintosh, Amiga, IBM, etc.), scientists and fan communities joined forces into researching what causes yellowing and how to reverse it.
+They found that Hydrogen Peroxide and an activator called tetra acetyl ethylene diamine (or TAED), did the trick.

-They coined the chemical mixture, “retr0bright” Everyone knows hydrogen peroxide as a disinfectant or a way to bleach hair, so you’d think it’s easy to come by, whereas the tetra acet… tetra achtletely… tera… pterodactyl dynamitethingy, isn’t.
+They coined the chemical mixture, “retr0bright” Everyone knows hydrogen peroxide as a disinfectant or a way to bleach hair, so you’d think it’s easy to come by, whereas the tetr-terra-...tetris pterydactyl dynamite, is pretty exotic to source.
+At least, not from my corner of Europe.

-Today, there's two different recipe's for creating a batch of Retr0bright:
+There's two types of recipe's for creating a batch of Retr0bright:

 The liquid mixture is easiest to make, but less cost-effective, as it requires you to submerge the components entirely into the liquid.
 Seeing as how the hydrogen peroxide is fairly difficult to get from stores in anything over 5%, chances are you’ll need to get it from a pharmacy, in advance.
 In some places, it’s illegal to buy high concentrations.
-Trying to buy it online is fairly useless, as most suppliers or courier services don’t ship hazardous chemicals.
+Trying to buy it online is fairly useless, as most suppliers or courier services don’t ship hazardous chemicals, unless at heavy fees.
 Oxy, however, you can get right from the store.

-The gel variant also uses the same concentration of peroxide and oxy as an activator, but a few other things to make into a sticky gel, such as xanthan gum and glycerine.
-Xanthan gum is also a but difficult to find, but most natural/eco stores sell them as a food thickening agent for salad dressings and whatnot.
+The gel variant also uses the same concentration of peroxide and oxy as an activator, but adds a few other things to make into a sticky gel, making it easier to apply.
+Components like that could be xanthan gum and glycerine.
+Xanthan gum is also pretty difficult to find (for me), but most eco-minded stores sell them as an alternative food thickening agent (I bet there's a better word for that) for salad dressings and whatnot.

 I know, getting these components can be tedious, especially if your local law prohibits you from getting high percentage hydrogen peroxide.